 - Hard to keep up with their product lineup since the company often changes the names of popular models.

-Top model for beginners: Breedlove Discovery Concert CE
+Top model for Newbies: Breedlove Discovery Concert CE

 The Breedlove Discovery Concert CE may be one of the best playing and sounding acoustic-electrics for the money.
-Most beginners can afford this high-quality guitar, which produces incredibly rich tones that put it in the same realm as Martins and Taylors.
+Most first-time guitar buyers can afford this baby, which produces incredibly rich tones that put it in the same realm as Martins and Taylors.

 Oh, and it also looks stunning.
 Breedlove has a passion for not just great-sounding instruments, but also guitars that look beautiful.